ruuda/blog/posts/a-reasonable-configuration-language.md

 but in hindsight it _almost_ gets the query right to a point where I could then get it working myself.
 But fundamentally,
-these kind of queries come up so infrequently, that the things I learn about jq never really stick.
+these kind of queries come up so infrequently that the things I learn about jq never really stick.
+ChatGPT is no excuse to tolerate bad tools: if the one-liner is easy to write, that’s still faster than leaving your terminal.
 At that point I remembered:
 I have a language in which this query is straightforward to express, and it can import json!